fastapi/fastapi/docs/en/docs/deployment/deta.md

 ?
 What is your project's name? > fastapi-deta
 ```

 The Space CLI will ask you to name the project, we will call ours `fastapi-deta`.
-Then it will try to detect which framework or language you are using and show you what’s found.
-In our case it should correctly indentify our python app with the following message, prompting you to confirm:
+Then, it will try to detect which framework or language you are using and show you what's been found.
+In our case it will identify our Python app with the following message, prompting you to confirm:

 ```console
 ⚙️ No Spacefile found, trying to auto-detect configuration ...